UAA vs. NKE, UA, BIRK, KTB, ZGN, BRP, CPRI, GOOS, FIGS, and LANV

 Should you be buying Under Armour stock or one of its competitors?
-The main competitors of Under Armour include NIKE (NKE), Under Armour (UA), Gildan Activewear (GIL), Kontoor Brands (KTB), The Baldwin Insurance Group (BRP), Ermenegildo Zegna (ZGN), Capri (CPRI), Canada Goose (GOOS), FIGS (FIGS), and Lanvin Group (LANV).
+The main competitors of Under Armour include NIKE (NKE), Under Armour (UA), Birkenstock (BIRK), Kontoor Brands (KTB), Ermenegildo Zegna (ZGN), The Baldwin Insurance Group (BRP), Capri (CPRI), Canada Goose (GOOS), FIGS (FIGS), and Lanvin Group (LANV).

 Under Armour vs. Its Competitors

-Under Armour (NYSE:UAA) and NIKE (NYSE:NKE) are both consumer discretionary companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, profitability, risk, earnings, analyst recommendations, institutional ownership, valuation and media sentiment.
+Under Armour (NYSE:UAA) and NIKE (NYSE:NKE) are both consumer discretionary companies, but which is the superior stock?
+We will compare the two companies based on the strength of their media sentiment, risk, institutional ownership, valuation, profitability, dividends, earnings and analyst recommendations.

-34.6% of Under Armour shares are held by institutional investors.
-Comparatively, 64.3% of NIKE shares are held by institutional investors.
-15.6% of Under Armour shares are held by company insiders.
-Comparatively, 0.8% of NIKE shares are held by company insiders.
+34.6% of Under Armour shares are owned by institutional investors.
+Comparatively, 64.3% of NIKE shares are owned by institutional investors.
+15.6% of Under Armour shares are owned by company insiders.
+Comparatively, 0.8% of NIKE shares are owned by company insiders.
 Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 NIKE has higher revenue and earnings than Under Armour.
 Under Armour is trading at a lower price-to-earnings ratio than NIKE, indicating that it is currently the more affordable of the two stocks.